friflo/ECS-wiki/docs/relationships.md

   The more significant performance penalty is the side effect in queries.
 Many archetypes need to be iterated if they are query matches.

 - Adding, removing or updating a `ILinkComponent` cause archetype fragmentation.
-  `ILinkComponent`'s are components and including behavior.
+  `ILinkComponent`'s are components including their behavior.

 - Changing an entity link does not cause a structural change.
   In **flecs** a new archetype needs to be created and the old archetype gets empty.